Phil Jones

 I used to try to write for at least half an hour each day - often stream of consciousness scribbling just to clear away the brain garbage.
 Now I tend to wait until I know I have something that is crying out to be written - so it might mean I write nothing creative for a fortnight or longer.
 But once I'm set to go it's a case of sitting back and letting the words/ideas flow.
 I probably write my best stuff late at night.

-Do you start out with a complete idea for your stories, or do you just start writing and hope for the best?
+your stories, or do you just start writing and hope for the best?

 I have a very sketchy idea of what the plot is going to be about - a definite opening scene and a vague idea how the story will end.
 Then I let the story find its own way from start to finish.
 It's not a case of 'hoping for the best' - I trust my subconscious (and to date it has never let me down).